AlexMulkerrin/PocketCiv/README.md

 Minimal Civilisation-like game.
 Made a pathfinder and wanting to use it in a project :)

 ## Update Log
-current status 12/3/2017:
+current status 14/4/2017:
+- finally a chance to do some more work on this!
+I've tweaked the sidebar and added the beginnings of a minimap.
+Excited to have some free time to spend on this again :D

-- New code base structure is up!
+- 12/3/2017 New code base structure is up!
 Code migration from prototype is 99% complete and the game has classic Civ Tilesets :D Latest version can be accessed in the link below update log

 - 6/3/2017 Been working on documentation and new code base structure, also blog posting about improved art :D http://tangentialtopics.blogspot.com/2017/03/pocketciv-prototype.html